amuller/checkero/README.md

 The student name is stated at the beginning of the file.
 Each [query] entry shows the code that was found in Student1's folder.
-Each ">>>" entry describes a close match against another student.
+Each student entry describes a close match against another student.
 The case shown is trivial, namespace definitions tend to be written in a very similar form.